-Sterilization of dogs is not just a surgical operation that deprives the pupil of the childbearing function, but also a serious step for every animal owner, making it hard to think whether it is worth it or not.
-On the one hand - it's a great way to get rid of many problems, but on the other - sterilization is definitely a surgical intervention in the body and the nature of the animal.
+Sterilization of dogs is not just a surgical operation that deprives a pet of its childbearing function, but also a serious step for each pet owner, making you think hard whether it is worth it or not?
+On the one hand, it is a great way to rid yourself of many problems, but on the other hand, sterilization is definitely a surgical intervention in the body and the nature of the animal.
 What to choose?
-It is worth considering all the pros and cons.
+It is worth considering the pros and cons.

 As you know, some pet owners resort to this procedure for one reason or another.
-What can they push on this act?
+What can push them to this act?

-Sterilization is carried out by dogs of both sexes in order to avoid the appearance of unnecessary, and sometimes uncontrolled, offspring.
-And the operation has its own, undeniable, advantages.
-Pros of dog sterilization:
+Sterilization is carried out to dogs of both sexes, to avoid the appearance of unnecessary, and sometimes uncontrolled offspring.
+And the operation has its own indisputable advantages.
+Advantages of dog sterilization:

-- Owners of a bitch will be able to walk a dog without hindrance, without the possible attacks of surrounding males and their gatherings around a close friend.
-This will protect both man and animal.
+- Owners of a bitch will be able to freely walk a dog , without possible attacks from the surrounding males and their gatherings around the current friend.
+This will protect both humans and animals.

-- The sterilized males normalize the psyche, they stop running after each “bride", exposing themselves to the danger of getting lost, being stolen or getting under the car.
+- In the sterilized males, the psyche is normalized, they stop running after each “bride”, putting themselves in danger of getting lost, being stolen or getting hit by a car.
 The same can be said about females.

-- After the sterilization, the dogs lose aggression towards people and other animals, as well as the desire to mark the territory, and then because of it to find out the relationship with the "rivals".
+- After sterilization in dogs, aggression towards people and other animals disappears, as well as the desire to mark the territory, and then, because of it, find out the relationship with the "rivals".

-- The female, born several times, will retain its health, and the operation will be an excellent prevention of possible diseases of reproductive organs ( pyometra , ovarian tumor, cyst , etc.).
+- The offspring of a female that has brought several times will retain its health, and the operation will be an excellent prevention of possible diseases of the genital organs ( pyometra , ovarian tumors, cysts , etc.).

-- Dog life will be longer for a couple of years (yet it is worth taking into account that one human year is more than seven human).
+- A dog's life will be longer by a couple of years (it’s still worth taking into account that one human year is more than seven human ones).

-- Sterilization will protect the animal from sexually transmitted diseases, which in dogs there is a huge amount.
+- Sterilization will protect the animal from sexually transmitted diseases, which are found in dogs in huge numbers.

-- Pets, devoid of sexual instincts, are characterized by greater devotion and are easier to handle.
+- Pets devoid of sexual instincts are more devotional and easier to train.

-- Sterilization will protect against problems with unplanned offspring.
+- Sterilization protects against problems with unplanned offspring.

-- This is the most humane way to reduce the number of mongrels, who often become homeless through the fault of a person.
+- This is the most humane way to reduce the number of mongrels, who often become homeless through the fault of man.

-As you can see, sterilization has a lot of positive advantages not only for owners, but also for pets.
-But the coin has the reverse side.
-What kind of danger does this operation involve?
+As you can see, sterilization has a lot of positive advantages not only for the owners, but also for the pets themselves.
+But the medal has a downside.
+What dangers can this operation pose?

 Read the article :

-Deciding on the operation, caring owners should also be aware of possible "underwater" stones.
-The disadvantages of sterilization of dogs include the following factors:
+Deciding on the operation, caring owners should know about the possible "underwater" stones.
+The disadvantages of dog sterilization include the following factors:

-- This is a surgical operation and, despite all the predictability, things can end not so perfectly; most often this is due to the low qualification of the veterinarian and the clinic, without proper experience the doctor can make an irreparable mistake, for which the animal can pay not only health, but also life.
+- This is a surgical operation and, in spite of all predictability, it may not end so beautifully; most often this is due to the low qualifications of the veterinarian and the clinic, without proper experience the doctor can make an irreparable mistake for which the animal can pay not only health, but also life.

-- For various reasons, complications may occur - bleeding, wound infection, development of inflammatory processes, rupture of sutures.
+- For various reasons, complications can occur - bleeding, infection entering into a wound, development of inflammatory processes, rupture of sutures.

-- Sterilized animal due to metabolic changes, in most cases, is prone to overweight and obesity.
+- Sterilized animal due to changes in metabolism, in most cases, prone to weight gain and obesity.

-- In the period from three to seven years after sterilization, incontinence may develop.
+- In the period from three to seven years after sterilization may develop urinary incontinence.
 And this, in turn, causes chronic pathologies of the urinary system.

 - Anesthesia used during the operation can have a negative effect on the dog's body.

-Taking into account all the advantages and disadvantages of sterilization, it is worthwhile to look at the statistical data - the lethal outcomes during the operation are extremely rare, and the cases of development of various diseases of the genitourinary system are quite common.
+Taking into account all the pros and cons of sterilization, it is worth referring to the statistics - deaths during the operation are extremely rare, and cases of the development of various diseases of the genitourinary system are quite common.

-A very important question that the responsible pet owners ask: "At what age should the dog be sterilized?”
-The surgeons have one answer: the animal should be, first of all, great, but how old is it, two or six, does not play a special role.
-However, there are a lot of nuances in this matter.
+A very important question asked by the responsible pet owners: “At what age should a dog be sterilized?”
+The surgeons have one answer - the animal should be healthy first of all, and how old, two or six years old, does not play a special role.
+However, in this matter there are a lot of nuances.

-For example, dogs older than seven years are more difficult to tolerate any operation, they are harder to get rid of anesthesia, and the rehabilitation period lasts longer, as the aging organism is more slowly restored.
+For example, dogs older than seven years are more difficult to tolerate any operations, it is harder to move away from anesthesia, and the rehabilitation period lasts longer, as the aging body recovers more slowly.

-However, many experienced veterinarians agree that all adult dogs that have reached the age of eight must necessarily undergo sterilization, regardless of whether they have often given birth, 1-2 times in their entire life or not giving birth at all.
-At mature animals the risk of development of oncological illnesses considerably increases, and the given operation is an excellent way to avoid terrible illnesses.
+However, many experienced veterinarians agree that all adult dogs that have reached the age of eight should be sterilized without fail, regardless of whether they have given birth often, 1-2 times in a lifetime, or not at all.
+In mature animals, the risk of developing oncological diseases increases significantly, and this operation is a great way to avoid terrible diseases.

-It is believed that if the plans for breeding breeds, the last bitch birth should be at the age of six, and then it should be sterilized, without waiting for the aging of the body.
+It is believed that if the plans - breeding the breed, then the last childbirth of a bitch should be held at the age of six, and then it should be sterilized, without waiting for the body to age.

-Quite often you can hear different opinions about the early sterilization, which takes place up to six months.
-In fact, such sterilization is fraught with severe consequences, which often lead to significant backlog in the development and manifestation of chronic diseases.
-In addition, there are certain difficulties in calculating a suitable dosage of anesthetics and removing organisms that have not yet formed.
-Sometimes a microscopic, not removed part of the ovary can recover and in this case a repeated operation will be required.
+Quite often, you can hear different opinions about early sterilization, which is made up to six months.
+In fact, such sterilization is fraught with serious consequences, which often lead to significant developmental delays and the manifestation of chronic diseases.
+In addition, there are certain difficulties in calculating the appropriate dosage of anesthetic drugs and removing organs that have not been fully formed.
+Sometimes the microscopic, not removed part of an ovary can be restored and in this case repeated operation will be required.

-If the plans are not worth dilution, then the most appropriate period for sterilization is the time two to three weeks before the first heat.
-Carrying out an operation at this time will significantly reduce the risks of breast tumors and malfunctions in the hormonal system.
+If the plans are not worth dilution, then the most suitable period for sterilization is the moment two to three weeks before the first heat.
+The operation at this time will significantly reduce the risks of breast tumors and disruptions in the hormonal system.

 - breeds (small females, as a rule, begin to flow earlier);

-- features of the organism (if the mother-dog has a year old estrus, it is most likely that the daughter will have it).
+- the characteristics of the organism (if the mom-dog was in heat a year, then most likely the daughter will have it).

-To make sure that the time is right for the operation, it is necessary to pass tests to identify the hormonal background and consult the breeder about the features and hereditary predispositions of the pet.
+To make sure that the time is right for the operation, it is necessary to pass tests for the identification of hormonal background and to consult with the breeder about the features and hereditary predispositions of the pet.

-In the case of a violation of the hormonal balance, abnormally long, abundant heat, the female is sterilized, purely on the basis of medical indicators.
-In this case, the facts of the presence or absence of labor are not taken into account.
+In case of hormonal imbalance, abnormally long, abundant chutes, the bitch is sterilized, purely on the basis of medical indicators.
+In this case, the facts of the presence or absence of childbirth are not taken into account.

-Often, the owners of dogs resort to sterilization, as a way to get rid of the pregnancy that has already appeared.
-But veterinarians warn against such operations.
-It is much safer for an animal to communicate offspring, give birth and feed, than to postpone surgical intervention at this time.
-During the period of bearing the pups in the bitch, the uterus is significantly increased, which leads to a greater loss of blood during sterilization and a longer recovery process.
+Often, dog owners resort to sterilization as a way to get rid of an already emerging pregnancy.
+But veterinarians caution against such operations.
+It is much safer for an animal to carry offspring, give birth and feed it, than to undergo surgery at this time.
+During puppies, the bitch significantly increases the uterus, which leads to more blood loss during sterilization and a longer recovery process.

-If you overlooked your pet, then you should give the bitch to fulfill his maternal duty and after 30–35 days after the birth it is already possible to perform the operation.
-At this time, there is no need to postpone the procedure, but to conduct it in a timely manner.
+If you overlooked your pet, then it is worthwhile to give the bitch to fulfill her maternal debt, and 30–35 days after giving birth you can already have an operation.
+At this time, it is not necessary to postpone the procedure, but to conduct it in a timely manner.

 However, there are options when sterilization is forced.
-For example, if the dog has an ailment that does not allow puppies to be born and the delivery process is postponed.
-In this case, the operation must be carried out immediately, and the sooner this is done, the better.
+For example, if a dog has an ailment that does not allow puppies to endure and move the birth process.
+In this case, the operation must be carried out immediately, and the sooner it is done, the better.

-The operation is performed by the surgeon when using general anesthesia and on average lasts about an hour.
-At this time the testes are removed.
+The surgery is performed by the surgeon using general anesthesia and lasts about an hour on average.
+At this time, males are removed testes.

-The dog is placed on the litter after sterilization.
-Periodically moisten the tongue and nose of the nose with water and do not give the dog an abundant drink.
+The dog after sterilization is placed on the litter .
+It is necessary to periodically moisten the tongue and nose with water and not to give the dog plenty of drink.

-The joints will be treated with antiseptic agents for 10-14 days.
-In order for the pet not to wet and lick the postoperative sutures, it is necessary to use special devices - collars, blankets.
+It will require the treatment of stitches with antiseptic agents for 10-14 days.
+In order for the pet not to wet and not lick the postoperative seams, it is necessary to use special devices - collars, blankets.

-Decide whether to sterilize the dog or not, can only the owner.
-The main thing is not to hurt your pet.
+Only the owner himself can decide whether or not to sterilize the dog.
+The main thing is not to harm your beloved pet.